b0iii2c0de/rsschool-cv/cv.md

 ## Experience:

 I've used to work with some commercial projects and just a touch as a freelancer.
-But as you could notice, I open to new experience!
+But as you could notice, I open to new experience - let's do some collaborative work together!

 ## Education and courses: